 - Always include a trailing forward slash (/) after the domain name.

-Examples of Image URL patterns
+Examples of Image URL pattern

 The following patterns are examples only.